Bien Hoa Air Base: B-57 Canberras

 Following the Gulf of Tonkin incident on 4 August 1964, the Joint Chiefs of Staff began a buildup of U.S. airpower in South Vietnam and 36 B-57B Canberras of the 8th and 13th Bombardment Squadrons at Clark Air Base were ordered to Bien Hoa.
 As the B-57s approached Bien Hoa on the evening of 5 August one crashed on approach and two skidded on the rain-soaked runway colliding with each other and blocking the runway forcing the rest of the flight to divert to Tan Son Nhut Air Base.
 One of the B-57Bs was hit by ground fire and dived into the ground during approach at Tan Son Nhut and was destroyed, killing both crew members.
 Ground rescue parties were unable to reach the planes due to strong Viet Cong fire.

-The deployment of the B-57s would be the first deployment of jet combat aircraft to Vietnam, however as this was a violation of the Geneva Protocols which forbade the introduction of jet combat aircraft to Vietnam, the squadrons were assigned to the 405th Fighter Wing at Clark Air Base and carried out rotational deployments to South Vietnam on a temporary basis.
+The deployment of the B-57s would be the first deployment of jet combat aircraft to Vietnam.
+This was a violation of the Geneva Protocols which forbade the introduction of jet combat aircraft to Vietnam; the squadrons were ostensibly assigned to the 405th Fighter Wing at Clark Air Base and carried out rotational deployments to South Vietnam on a 'temporary' basis.

 During the next few weeks, more B-57Bs were moved from Clark to Bien Hoa to make good the losses of 5 August and to reinforce the original deployment.
 The B-57s shared an open-air, three-sided hangar with the RVNAF resulting in overcrowding that forced 18 of the B-57s to be sent back to Clark in October.

 In late August Detachment 1, Pacific Air Rescue Service was established at the base equipped with HH-43Bs.
 In October Detachment 4 was established at the base equipped with 3 improved HH-43Fs and in November Detachment 1 was sent to Takhli Royal Thai Air Force Base.
 The HH-43s were responsible for search and rescue, local base rescue and firefighting.
 With the activation of the 38th Air Rescue Squadron on 30 June 1965 the detachment at Bien Hoa was renamed Detachment 6.

 In October 1964 the 602nd Fighter Squadron (Commando) was organised at the base equipped with A-1Es.